-Over the course of 2015 Instagram has grown rapidly as a desired go-to network for brand marketing.
+It’s Christmas; time to refocus your Instagram marketing efforts.
+Over the course of the year Instagram has grown rapidly as a desired go-to network for brand marketing.
 It’s no wonder when you consider the network’s style of visual communication.
-Photos and visual media can make quality, attention-grabbing content that doesn’t go unnoticed - and at Christmas you really want to stand out…
+Photos and visual media can make quality, attention-grabbing content that doesn’t go unnoticed – and at Christmas you really want to stand out…

-According to Statista, Instagram now has over 400 million users worldwide leaving them ranked as the seventh most used networking site.
-In a blog post, the network raved about how it had gone global as they reported that over 75% of users were now from outside the US, stating that “among the last 100 million to join, more than half live in Europe and Asia…”
+In 2015, Instagram had over 400 million users worldwide leaving them ranked as the seventh most used networking site.
+In a blog post, the network raved about how it had gone global as they reported that over 75% of users were now from outside the US, stating that “among the last 100 million to join, more than half live in Europe and Asia…” However, in 2019, according to Statista, Instagram now has over one billion users.

-Social Media Marketers can no longer overlook Instagram.
-Evidence suggests that it now has an audience for most industries and recent reports highlight just how substantial the network’s engagement potential is.
+Social media marketers can no longer overlook Instagram marketing.
+Evidence suggests that it now has an audience for almost all industries and recent reports highlight just how substantial the network’s engagement potential is.
 As the festive season rears its tinsel-adorned head, it’s more important than ever to get into the world’s primary photo-sharing network.
+It’s time to get serious about Instagram marketing

 Take better photos

-Adding a festive filter to a flapjack doth not make a Christmas cake.
-The heart of Instagram is photography.
+The heart of Instagram marketing is creating better content.
+For example, adding a festive filter to a flapjack does not make a Christmas cake.
+The heart of Instagram is photography and good quality content.
 Although those creative filters can come in useful, nothing beats working on the composition of your photos.

 Use text & hashtags in your images